 5.6.1 General

-An AR-MTSI client in terminal supporting Avatar call services over IMS data channel shall support the Avatar Representation Format (ARF) as specified in [10] and shall have at least one base avatar stored in the Base Avatar Repository (BAR) in one of the two supported container formats defined in [10].
+An AR-MTSI client in terminal supporting Avatar call services over IMS data channel shall support the Avatar Representation Format (ARF) as specified in [10] and shall have at least one base avatar model stored in the Base Avatar Repository (BAR) and at least one defined avatar representation in one of the two supported container formats defined in [10].

 An AR-MTSI Rx client that supports avatars shall support the ARF container in both ISOBMFF and ZIP formats.